vijaysaravanan1812/placemet_training/Array/Week3/README.txt

 14) implement two stacks
 15) Longest consecutive sequence
 16) Maximum number of zeroes
+17) Lock and key problem
+or Nuts and bolt problem

 1) partition array into k subset of equal Sum